 But there was a sad end to the sprinting career of the great Usain Bolt, who pulled up injured on the anchor leg for Jamaica.

-Bolt received the baton with Jamaica in third but, halfway down the straight, the all-time great started clutching his left thigh, eventually doing a forward roll to the ground.
+Bolt received the baton with Jamaica in third but, halfway down the straight, the all-time great started clutching his left thigh, eventually falling to the ground.

 Even had he not been injured, Bolt would have been hard-pressed to catch Great Britain’s Nethaneel Mitchell-Blake, who held off 100m silver medallist Christian Coleman of the USA to claim a famous gold for the host nation.

-The win capped a fantastic night for Great Britain in the sprint relays, the women’s quartet having claimed silver behind an impressive American team a few minutes earlier.
+The win capped a fantastic night for Great Britain in the sprint relays, the women’s quartet of Asha Philip, Desiree Henry, Dina Asher-Smith and Daryll Neita having claimed silver behind an impressive American team a few minutes earlier.

 But the championships will be remembered for an anti-climactic end to the career of Bolt, a 19-time global champion who is arguably the greatest sprinter the world has ever seen.